-How to pass your driving test in Perth Scotland, is a question that is asked quite often.
-But how to pass your driving test in a specific location might imply that there is something unusual going on.
+How to pass your driving test in Perth Scotland, is a question that is asked quite often, usually from learner drivers who have failed a test or two.
+But how to pass in a specific location might imply that there is something unusual going on.
 What is different between one city and another?
 In reality, as far as the driving test goes, the test routes are designed to establish whether a candidates ability to drive safely is met.
 It should not matter whether a test is taken in Perth or any other city.
 A learner driver who feels comfortable with their environment would be more relaxed than one who is on unfamiliar roads.

 All driving tests in the UK are marked at a standard that is set by the DVSA (Driver & Vehicle Standards Agency).
 The DVSA examiners are fully trained in the art of looking for specific faults in a learner drivers ability to drive safely.

 Members of the public would understand that crashing your car would be a test fail – a very obvious conclusion.
 But many learner drivers fail who have not crashed their car.
 So the question becomes what constitutes a fail and how do you pass your driving test?